Skip to content

 4. What are the 4 types of emotional intelligence?

-Self-regulation involves controlling and managing emotions in order to make sound decisions under pressure.
-This skill requires identifying potentially challenging situations before they arise and developing strategies for dealing with them effectively when needed.
+Self regulation involves managing and controlling emotions to make informed decisions under pressure.
+It entails identifying challenging situations and developing effective strategies to handle them when necessary.

-Social skills encompass a wide range of abilities related to interacting with others such as communication, collaboration, negotiation, and conflict resolution.
+Social skills encompass a range of abilities related to interacting with others, including communication, collaboration, negotiation and conflict resolution.

-Finally, empathy is the capacity for understanding how others feel without having experienced similar circumstances themselves.
+Lastly empathy is the capacity to understand how others feel without having experienced circumstances.

 avatar